-Charlene has been using the Story Massage Programme for a year now and we recently presented her with the Best Practice Award for her commitment to sharing Story Massage within the school.
-We asked Charlene some questions about her work.
+Charlene has been using the Story Massage Programme for a year now and we asked her some questions about her work.

 Which classes are you working with?